 What Are Biden’s Economic Plans and Policies?

-Democratic candidate proposes new approaches aimed at recovery
+Democratic candidate proposes new approaches aimed at recovery.

-- As the presumptive Democratic presidential nominee, Joe Biden has prioritized responses to the pandemic, front-line workers’ safety, and recession recovery in his economic proposals.
+- As the Democratic presidential nominee, Joe Biden has prioritized responses to the pandemic, front-line workers’ safety, and recession recovery in his economic proposals.

 - Biden’s plans would likely require tax increases for corporations and individuals, especially those with the highest incomes.